marmelab/react-admin/docs/Tutorial.md

 ![posts search engine](./img/filters.gif)

 Filters are "search-as-you-type", meaning that when the user enters new values in the filter form, the list refreshes (via an API request) immediately.

+**Tip**: Notice the `label` property: you can use it on any field component to customize the field label.

 ## Customizing the Menu Icons